Search results for

 However, much like Google Play Music, you can actually upload your own songs to YouTube Music and stream directly from there.
 That’s a boon for folks who have larger collections and also use phones with limited storage or no SD card slot.
 Additionally, if you wish to download songs to your device, YouTube Music also lets you do that.
 Check out our dedicated guide on how to download music on Android to learn how to do that.

-Although there are several pros of using YouTube Music, the app is far from perfect, and it’s definitely not as good of a local music player as others on the list.
+Although there are several pros to using YouTube Music, the app is far from perfect, and it’s definitely not as good of a local music player as others on the list.
 However, with 100,000 songs, this competes well with something like Plexamp, where you can listen to your local tunes without needing the files directly on your phone.

 GoneMAD